aurorascharff/rsc-workshop/STEPS.md

 - Show implementation of React Query with hydration boundary
 - Show all api routes and fetch calls
 - If you have an external API its faster of course
-- But if youre using prisma you need to define your own api routes because you shouldnt use server actions because are queued
+- But if youre using prisma you need to define your own api routes because you shouldnt use server Function because are queued.
+In the future, this might change.
 - Use case: polling, if you prefer it.
 You can still use React query, do things the "old way".
 Not learning this today because we are focusing on React 19.

 ### (Show): Other libraries